Ventas Realty, Limited Partner - GuruFocus.com

 Safe Harbor Statement

-This press release includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including but not limited to, statements relating to: whether Ventas Realty will offer and issue the notes and the terms of the notes; the intended use of the net proceeds from the offering; and Ventas Realty’s expectations in respect of granting the initial purchasers an option to purchase additional notes.
+This press release includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including but not limited to, statements relating to: the timing and closing of the offering of notes; the intended use of the net proceeds from the offering; and Ventas Realty’s expectations in respect of granting the initial purchasers an option to purchase additional notes.
 These forward-looking statements include, among others, statements of expectations, beliefs, future plans and strategies, anticipated results from operations and developments and other matters that are not historical facts.
 Forward-looking statements include, among other things, statements regarding our and our officers’ intent, belief or expectation as identified by the use of words such as “assume,” “may,” “will,” “project,” “expect,” “believe,” “intend,” “anticipate,” “seek,” “target,” “forecast,” “plan,” “potential,” “opportunity,” “estimate,” “could,” “would,” “should” and other comparable and derivative terms or the negatives thereof.

 Forward-looking statements are based on management’s beliefs as well as on a number of assumptions concerning future events.
 You should not put undue reliance on these forward-looking statements, which are not a guarantee of performance and are subject to a number of uncertainties and other factors that could cause actual events or results to differ materially from those expressed or implied by the forward-looking statements.
 We do not undertake a duty to update these forward-looking statements, which speak only as of the date on which they are made.
 We urge you to carefully review the disclosures we make concerning risks and uncertainties that may affect our business and future financial performance, including those made below and in our filings with the Securities and Exchange Commission, such as in the sections titled “Cautionary Statements — Summary Risk Factors,” “Risk Factors” and “Management’s Discussion and Analysis of Financial Condition and Results of Operations” in our Annual Report on Form 10-K for the year ended December 31, 2022 and in our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2023.